List of BlazBlue characters: Ragna the Bloodedge

 Ragna the Bloodedge (ラグナ＝ザ＝ブラッドエッジ, Raguna za Buraddoejji) is the main protagonist of the series from Calamity Trigger to Central Fiction.
 Also known as the Grim Reaper, he is feared by the NOL for being the most powerful individual to have ever rebelled against them since the Ikaruga Civil War.
 His actions, which included destroying countless numbers of their branches, have labeled him the most wanted criminal and caused him to receive the largest bounty ever in the history of the NOL.
 He possesses a powerful form of "Ars Magus" called the Azure Grimoire, also known as the titular BlazBlue, which is often either the secondary or primary target of those after him and the bounty.
 His goal is to destroy the NOL, for he blames them for destroying his family.
 He is Jin Kisaragi's biological brother, whose rivalry with him stems from an incident that happened, when their sister Saya was presumably killed.
 His right arm is prosthetic because his real one was removed by Terumi, who had taken control of Jin's mind.
 He was resurrected by Rachel as a dhampir, causing one of his green eyes to turn red and his once-blond hair to white.
 The BlazBlue he possesses is only a fragment of an imitation.
 The true Grimoire is actually destined to be wielded by Noel Vermillion.
 In Continuum Shift, Ragna receives the Idea Engine from the dying Lambda which enabled him to access the true Azure.
 He realizes that Saya is possessed by Izanami, and decides to give up vengeance and protect his loved ones in Chrono Phantasma, In Central Fiction, he protects the girl inside Amaterasu from other people whose dreams are strong enough to remake the world.
 He and Jin (including his future-past counterpart Hakumen) soon learned that Noel/Mu can be used to recreate Saya, whose soul remains in her old body, possessed by Izanami.
 Once Noel and Mu merge, he helps Noel merge with Izanami and imprison her into her soul, recreating Saya.
 With the help of Jin and Trinity after Ragna separates the Susano'o armor from Terumi, Jin transports Ragna and Terumi to the Azure void where Ragna can kill him for good.
 Once all evils are finished, and after helping Noel merge with the Origin to free her from the Amaterasu Unit, Ragna casts himself into the cauldron and remain outside the world, to prevent anyone from retrieving the Azure.
 As this act would erase himself from the memories of everybody in the story, he says goodbye to his beloved siblings and tells Amane that he has no regrets at all.
 Ragna disappears and abandons his sword, which is later placed to the hill near Celica's church as a makeshift grave.
 It is unknown when will Ragna return to the real world, as the final scene shows that the sword has been taken by somebody.
 He is also hinted not to be a natural-born human due to his unusual features, an idea that is confirmed in the final game when it is revealed he is the child of the fifth Prime Field Device.
 Ragna's weapon is called Blood-Scythe (ブラッドサイズ Buraddo Saizu), a giant sword extending into a scythe.
 His Drive, Soul Eater, enables him to attack an opponent and steal a portion of damage dealt to replenish health.
+Ragna appears as "Sir Bloodedege" in the game Damon and Baby.